Quantum statistical functions: Preliminary

 \subsection{Statistical functions for classical systems}

-In classical statistics and probability theory, the statistical properties of a random variable $X$ are completely characterized by its probability distribution.
-Statistical functions provide a powerful alternative representation of this information, often in a more analytically tractable form.
-Here, we define the four primary functions that form the basis of our analogy.
+In classical statistics and probability theory, the statistical properties of a random variable $X$ are determined by its probability distribution.
+Statistical functions provide an alternative, often more tractable, representation of this information \cite{Feller91,Pistone95,Gibilisco98,Pistone99,Cena07,Pistone13}.